 Google Adwords are used extensively by groups like Booking.com and Expedia.
-If you do a search for "hotels in hanoi" for example, you will see the top positions on the search page taken by the OTAs and occasionally the large chains.
-These positions are actually paid advertisements called Adwords and next to them is normally a small green hotel called Adwords and next to them is normally a small green box with "Ad" in it signifying an advertisement.
+If you do a search for "hotels in hanoi" for example, you will see the top positions on the search page taken by the OTAs and occasionally the large hotel chains.
+These positions are actually paid advertisements called Adwords and next to them is normally a small green box with "Ad" in it signifying an advertisement.
 With so many people starting their search using search engines like Google, these positions at the top of the page are valuable.